Mark Bagley: DC Comics

 In 2008, Bagley signed an exclusive three-year contract with DC Comics.
 His first assignment as a DC exclusive, the Trinity weekly series written by Kurt Busiek featured Superman, Batman, and Wonder Woman.

 Bagley drew four issues of Batman, written by Judd Winick.
 This was in the post-Battle for the Cowl world, with Dick Grayson having taken over as the Dark Knight.
 Bagley then teamed with writer James Robinson on Justice League of America.
-Bagley drew most of issues #38–53.
+Bagley drew most of issues #38-53.

 Return to Marvel

 In 2011, Bagley left DC and returned to Marvel and Ultimate Spider-Man.
-He reunited with writer Brian Michael Bendis and drew the "Death of Spider-Man" arc in issues #156–160.
+He reunited with writer Brian Michael Bendis and drew the "Death of Spider-Man" arc in issues #156-160.
 As he started the Ultimate imprint alongside Bendis, he was also called for Cataclysm, Ultimate End (which ended the imprint) and the last pages of Spider-Men II (which set up its return).
 Bagley and Bendis teamed for a creator-owned series, Brilliant, which was published through Marvel's Icon Comics Imprint.
 It has similarities to Mark Millar's own Icon comic, Kick-Ass, as it explores the idea of superheroes existing in the real world, however unlike Kick-Ass, the characters have actual super-powers.

 Brian Michael Bendis and Bagley worked on Avengers Assemble, an Avengers title produced concurrently with Brilliant.
 To differentiate between other Avengers titles, Assemble consisted of the roster present in the Avengers film, but set in present Marvel continuity.

 As part of the Marvel NOW! initiative, Bagley and writer Matt Fraction relaunched the Fantastic Four series in 2012.
 Bagley and Mark Waid collaborated on a Hulk series in 2014.

 In late 2017, Bagley made a return to Venom with issue #155, "Lethal Protector", written by Mike Costa.
 This brief return lasted only four issues.

 Art quirks

 According to Bagley, drawing crowd scenes are his "weak point", because he becomes worn out on them, and finds them difficult to render in a timely fashion.
-He dislikes drawing Captain America.